ljoonal/CVR-Plugins/README.md

 MelonLoader also does not have a few features that BepInEx does, and BepInEx just seems way more mature for modding Unity (non-IL2CPP) games.

+## Skip intro

+A simple plugin to skip the intro scene automatically.

 ## Plugin list

 If you want the feature enough to get the plugin for it, you should probably also go upvote the feature request if there is one.